-Once I am happy with 2 or 3 designs, I redesign them in Illustrator.
+Once I am happy with two or three designs, I create a digital copy in Adobe Illustrator.
 Some things I consider when doing this are; font style.
 What character does the chosen font style exude?
 Does it match the company’s voice?
 How can I adjust the text so it looks better/unique?
 What colours reflect the company’s values/ethos?
 How will the target audience potentially react to the colour scheme?
 If a company wants an image as part of their logo, I consider the chosen illustration very carefully.
 Using an illustration can go wrong easily and sometimes it is better to have a text only logo.
 This part of the logo design process includes a lot research and decision making.
 Even if the logo is a text only design, it still requires a lot of thought and decision making to get to that stage.
 And I can guarantee that a professional graphic designer would not have just downloaded a font style and typed up the name of the company.
 They would have adjusted the text in minute ways that the average person wouldn’t be able to pinpoint exactly but would notice that it looked professional overall, (such as nudging the characters so they are all perfectly aligned as downloaded font often aren’t on a dead straight lines or reducing the length of the ascenders/descenders to make the overall design look cleaner and ‘wholesome.’)

-Once I have 2-3 designs ready, I display them on individual documents.
+Once I have two-three designs ready, I display them on individual documents.
 Each document contains a coloured version and a black and white version of one logo.
 The reason for this is because seeing a logo in black and white allows the client to appreciate the design without the distraction of colour and also envision it in different colours, on different backgrounds and how else they could potentially use it (in future).
 Each document also comes with an explanation of the logo.
 Why the shapes, lines, colours, type fonts were used.
 It is important the client understands the reasoning behind the design so they can agree and connect with it.

 Once the client has offered feedback, I work on the chosen logo, making adjustments if requested.
 Although the client is paying money to have a design produced for their company and therefore have the final say, it is also the graphic designers responsibility to have some professional input on adjustments requested.
 Clients may not be creative at all or they may come from a creative background but not within the design discipline therefore requiring some guidance with decision making from a professional designer.
 This is all part of the service.